 "I started in this business when I was 15 years old.
 I was one of the most fortunate people on Earth to do exactly what I loved to do all my life.
-My whole thing, in all the years I wrestled, was to entertain the people who had paid to see it.
-As much as my mind and body would allow me to do, to be as good as I could be at doing that.
-That’s what I tried to do my whole career.” – Harley Race
+My whole thing, in all the years I wrestled, was to entertain the people who had paid to see it, as much as my mind and body would allow me to do, to be as good as I could be at doing that.
+That’s what I tried to do my whole career."

 "Nobody likes to shake Harley’s hand because he’s got the strongest tendons ever known to anyone.

-Harley Race on Slamming Andre the Giant Before Hogan
+2. Harley Race on Slamming Andre the Giant Before Hulk Hogan:

-"Harley Race was one of the best performers in the business and I respected him a lot and he was a great mentor for me, I learned a lot from him.
+"Harley Race was one of the best performers in the business, and I respected him a lot.
+He was a great mentor for me, and I learned a lot from him.

 "In the mid-’80s, McMahon’s WWF went national, threatening the status quo of the wrestling world.
 Until then, numerous promotions were set up across the country, operating independently under the banner of the NWA.

-Bret Hart on the Harley Race / Hulk Hogan encounter:
+5. Bret Hart Gives His Take on the Harley Race / Hulk Hogan Encounter:

-Gary Michael Cappetta on Harley Race, a man of hospitality
+7. Gary Michael Cappetta on Harley Race, a Man of Hospitality

 "Kansas City was always a great place to visit thanks to the hospitality of former NWA World Champion, Harley Race and his wife, BJ.
 Their place was a home away from home for barbecues and games of pool."

-"Owen initially pranked Race by replacing a bottle of BBQ sauce with a bottle of the hottest of hot sauces at one of Harley’s infamous barbecues.
+"Owen initially pranked Race by replacing a bottle of BBQ sauce with a bottle of the hottest of hot sauces at one of Harley’s legendary barbecues.

 "When Harley Race came to Atlanta to defend the NWA World Heavyweight title, he took me under his wing, insisting I ride with him.
 He always bought me a few beers for the drive, and he never let me pay for meals.
 Buzz couldn’t believe his eyes when he saw me riding with the World Champion, and after that, I was treated well by everyone."

-Dr. Tom Prichard on Harley Race and Screw Jobs well before Montreal
+10. Dr. Tom Prichard on Harley Race and Screw Jobs Well Before Montreal

 "Harley Race was a tough guy.
 No doubt about that in my eyes.
 I thought all wrestlers had to be tough just to deal with the lifestyle.